arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 Let's consider the case where you're interested in test results for males from the PICU or ED.

-We could write this in pseudocode (not true code, but a way of sketching out code ideas briefly) as "gender:male and clinic:PICU or clinic:ED".
+We could write this in pseudocode (not true code, but a way of sketching out code ideas briefly) as "gender:male AND clinic:PICU OR clinic:ED".

 But we aren't done yet!
 We need to consider whether we need to add parentheses.
-Without parenthesis, we follow the order of operations standard in boolean logic: "and" is evaluated before "or".
+Without parenthesis, we follow the order of operations standard in boolean logic: AND is evaluated before OR.

-That means that without any added parentheses, we would **really** be asking for "(gender:male and clinic:PICU) or clinic:ED".
+That means that without any added parentheses, we would **really** be asking for "(gender:male AND clinic:PICU) OR clinic:ED".
 In other words, I want rows that are either "males seen in the PICU" or "anyone seen in the ED".
 Is that actually what I want to ask for?
 No!
-We need to add a set of parentheses around the "this or that" clause, giving us "gender:male and (clinic:PICU or clinic:ED)".
+We need to add a set of parentheses around the "this OR that" clause, giving us "gender:male AND (clinic:PICU OR clinic:ED)".

-Without adding our helpful parentheses, female patients and those missing a gender designation could be included, if their test was sourced from the ED.
+Without adding our helpful parentheses, non-male patients could be included, if their test was sourced from the ED.

 To see what this code would look like, consider these two filter operations, which differ only by the addition of parentheses.
 First, let's do our search without adding parentheses around the "or" clause.
 We end up with almost 3600 rows: